-6 Seminar
+4 Seminar

-At the time of writing of this report there are six seminar blocks available.
+There are eight seminar blocks available.
 All target at the providing sufficient information to the management level without giving too much detailed information.
 The pursued goals are:

 - Showing that there are significant gaps and deficiencies that hamper development of a real smart ambient system. - Showing that Amigo provides the solution to these problems - Briefly explaining the Amigo technology as well as the underlying technology. - Showing that Amigo software and solutions will remain beyond of the actual project end.